Street Art Murals in Los Angeles: 7 Iconic Works and Their Artists

 Jim Morphesis Monument (new) by Kent Twitchell, 2011

-Painting famous people and stars in a realistic way– not photo-realistic ways as the artist claims – has become the trademark of Kent Twitchell over the decades.
-His mural Seventh Street Altarpiece was destroyed over the years and brought to US 101.
-There the work fell victim to various graffiti tags.
-Today the tagged mural is a symbol for an idealistic fight and quarrel in the understanding of street art.
-The destruction of his two mural artworks let Kent Twitchell judge later: “The mural capital of the world has become the graffiti capital.”
+Realistically painting famous people and stars– not photo-realistic ways as the artist claims – has become Kent Twitchell’s trademark over the decades.
+His mural Seventh Street Altarpiece was destroyed over the years and then brought to the 101 freeway.
+There, the work fell victim to various graffiti tags.
+Today the tagged mural is a symbol of an idealistic fight and quarrel in the understanding of street art.
+The destruction of his two mural artworks led Kent Twitchell judge later, saying, “The mural capital of the world has become the graffiti capital.”
 (Twitchell, personal interview, 2013)

 going nowhere fast